-Over the past several decades, dietary fat has often held an undeserved “unhealthy” reputation.
+Over the past several decades, dietary fat has often had an undeserved “unhealthy” reputation.

 While this mindset is changing in recent times, one particular fat—extra virgin olive oil—has long held a “heart-healthy” reputation.

-Both scientific research and public opinion widely support the idea that olive oil has benefits.
+Furthermore, scientific research widely supports the idea that olive oil is generally beneficial.

-In this article, we examine this claim in more detail and take a look at what the research says about cooking with extra virgin olive oil.
+In this article, we examine this claim in more detail, followed by a look at what the research says about cooking with extra virgin olive oil.

-Furthermore, this oxidation process can lead to the production of secondary oxidation products like aldehydes and other polar compounds.
+Furthermore, this oxidation process can lead to the production of secondary oxidation products such as aldehydes and other polar compounds.
 Research shows that these compounds can have adverse effects, and chronic exposure may be detrimental to human health (1, 2).

-However, the specific fatty acids within a cooking oil play a significant role in how prone to oxidation a particular cooking oil is.
+Furthermore, the specific fatty acids within a cooking oil play a role in how prone to oxidation it is.

-On this note, saturated fats are the most stable fatty acids, and hence, they are most resistant to oxidation (4).
+Saturated fats are the most stable fatty acids, hence they are most resistant to oxidation (4).

-Since olive oil is predominantly an unsaturated fat, many people assume it is not suitable for cooking.
+Since olive oil is predominantly an unsaturated fat, some people claim it is not suitable for cooking.

-The smoke point of oil—the temperature at which the oil starts to burn—is another metric that some people use to judge the merits of a particular oil.
+The smoke point of oil—the temperature at which the oil starts to burn—is another metric that people use to judge the merits of a particular cooking fat.

 According to the USDA Food Composition Database, extra virgin olive oil contains the following amounts of fatty acids per 100 grams (9);